 |Sea Dolphin||Snorkeling Tour Operator||(059) 087-6072||Baie Nettle, 1.9 mi.
 West-Southwest of Central Marigot|

 |The Scuba Shop||Snorkeling Equipment Rental Service||(059) 087-4801||Simpson Bay, 2.3 mi.
 South of Central Marigot|

-To learn more about snorkeling, including suggestions and helpful tips for both "old pros" and beginners, check out this detailed guide to snorkeling in the Caribbean.
+To learn more concerning snorkeling, including useful tips and suggestions for both "old pros" and beginners, read our exhaustive guide to snorkeling in the Caribbean.

 Making sure you find time to snorkel during your trip to Marigot is a must.
 Not only are the conditions favorable, but the ambiance is peaceful, and the sites are amazing.
 What more can you ask for in an activity during your tropical getaway?

 Help us improve!
 We welcome your corrections and suggestions.